Anyone's death diminishes me,

 Joy Schneer, 2010, pioneering 3rd Party exec at Activision, Sega and Atari, starting in 1983

-Brett Schnepf, 2020, worked on Flight Simulator and other titles at Microsoft
+Brett Schnepf, 2020, worked on Flight Simulator, member of original Xbox team

 Andrew Scholnick, 2020, AOL systems engineer during development of early 90s online games